/* Rambling Owl addition to remove page titles from blogs */

 I saw Colin start to decline but then think better of it.
 I’m not sure he was any keener than I was about downing the thing prior to a long walk, but she was obviously a woman used to getting her own way and resistance seemed futile.

 We gathered our gear together and started to pull on boots and rucksacks for the day ahead.
 It was a little crowded as the girls were all trying to do likewise on the small patio in front of the house, our baggage van had turned up to collect our forwarded gear, and the GGW Circus servants had also turned up to make sure that their precious charges were suitably catered for during the day ahead.
-It was possibly the busiest scene that Invermoriston had witnessed in many a year and I half expected the locals to emerge from their cottages to point and take photographs.
+It was possibly the busiest scene that Invermoriston had witnessed in a while and I half expected the locals to emerge from their cottages to point and take photographs.
 We all set off more or less at the same time, and the girls milled about in front of the hotel while additional members of the GGW Circus arrived in the village to swell their numbers.
 It looked like it was going to be a day amongst the multitudes for us.
 We popped into the little local shop to buy some sandwiches for lunch, a chore that took no more than 3 minutes, and when we came back outside the GGW Circus had completely vanished - not a sign of them anywhere.
 Nor did we see them again that day.
 How was this even possible, we wondered?

 We knew there would be a respectable climb almost immediately after leaving Invermoriston because one of the musicians from the previous night had mentioned ‘zig-zags’ which we assumed to be a forest trail that wound back and forth up the mountain behind the hotel.
 In fact it was a tarmac path (road?) that took us upwards at a meaningful angle, and it did indeed zig and zag during its ascent.
 By the third tier I was regretting the breakfast smoothie and my legs felt leaden but I stuck to the task.
 We climbed through pleasant mixed woodland, the rooftops of tiny Invermoriston slowly disappearing below us and I counted six hairpin corners before the path began to level out at last.
 The tarmac path continued on, carving a determined path through the forest, but we abandoned it and tuned sharp right onto a more traditional woodland trail.
 Just as we did so a little old lady ambled towards us with an empty shopping bag dangling over her arm.
 “Good morning!” she trilled as she started down the switchback.
 I can only assume that later in the morning she would be making the long climb back again with a fully laden shopping bag.
 They’re a tough breed in the highlands.